 Housing and meals are provided for seminarians of the Archdiocese of Denver and those assigned to the Seminary by their local Ordinary.
 In 2021-2022, the cost for room and board for seminarians from outside the Archdiocese of Denver is $13,512 per annum.

 Health care insurance is provided for seminarians of the Archdiocese of Denver.
 Seminarians from other dioceses must make arrangements for health insurance coverage through their local Ordinary.
 Seminarians are expected to assume responsibility for auto, fire, theft, and personal possession insurance.

 A seminarian in good standing may withdraw from the seminary during a semester.
 Each seminarian is responsible for settling all outstanding bills, returning keys and other items issued to them for use at the seminary and returning all books to the library prior to leaving the seminary.

-Seminarians who withdraw from the seminary before the end of an academic semester will be charged for tuition, room, and board on a pro rata basis, according to the date of withdrawal.
+Seminarians who withdraw from the seminary before the end of an academic semester will be charged for tuition, room and board on a pro rata basis.
+Refunds will be calculated according to the date of withdrawal as follows: